annaperev/React-udemy/README.md

 Main job of React: render UI & react to user input

 **Effect or Side Effect** - evethything else what might be happening in our application besides bringing smt onto the screen.
+It could be anything, whenever you have an action that should be executed in response to some other action.
+And that is where useEffect is able to help

 **useEffect()** hook - special React hook.
 ```js